simondiep/ragdoll-demo-matterjs/README.md

 ## Controls

-QWOP each move a different body part upwards
+QWOP each move a different body part upwards.
+Click to kick.

 ## Findings